 Many of the chemicals used in the production of conventional cotton are considered to be some of the most toxic chemicals in the world and do great harm to people, wildlife and the environment.

 Organic cotton, on the other hand, is an ecologically responsible and green fiber.
-Organic cotton is grown and processed without the use of toxic chemicals and is never genetically modified.
-Instead organic cotton farmers use innovative techniques to enrich the soil and protect cotton plants from insects and pests.
+Grown and processed without the use of toxic chemicals, it is never genetically modified.
+Instead, organic cotton farmers use innovative techniques to enrich the soil and protect cotton plants from insects and pests.
 Crop rotations along with composting systems build healthy soil.
 Integrated pest management strategies use natural predators and certain companion plants to keep pests away.
 The natural process of growing organic cotton supports healthy ecosystems and the biodiversity that is crucial to a livable planet.

 The process of turning organic cotton into fabric uses only chemicals that are approved by organic certifying agencies.
 There are no harmful residues left behind which endows organic cotton with the comfortable assurance that you are not absorbing toxic chemicals through your skin.

 Working conditions for all stages of our organic cotton fabric production are certified fair trade.
 The work environment is safe and healthy, the employees are treated with respect, paid fairly and have health insurance and maternity and sick leave.

 When you make the choice to use organic cotton you not only support the preservation of a livable planet, you also support conscientious farming and production communities who have been producing cotton fabric without toxic chemicals for years.
 Their dedication and diligence produces organic cotton that is far superior to conventional cotton in both quality and safety.